ljpernic/HQ3.1/src/pages/content/poetry/2023-10-16_And-the-Sea-Brags-of-its-Shells/index.md

 ---
 title: "And the Sea Brags of its Shells"
+authors:
-author: "• R L • powell"
+    - "• R L • powell"
 issue: Issue Eleven, October 2023
 description: ''
 shortdescription: "When I wake, it’s to hear the last siren, <br />